Hasdai ibn Shaprut: Jewish activity

 Hasdai sent rich presents to the talmudic academies in Babylonia and corresponded with Dosa, the son of Saadia Gaon.
 He was also instrumental in transferring the center of Jewish theological studies from Lower Mesopotamia to the Iberian Peninsula.
 Moses ben Hanoch, from Sura Academy, had been captured by pirates off of Italy, ransomed by Iberian Jews, and was brought to Córdoba.
 Hasdai appointed him director of a school, thereby detaching Judaism from its dependence on the Jews of the Abbasid Caliphate, to the great joy of the caliph, as Abraham ibn Daud said in Sefer ha-Kabbalah p.
 68. Ibn Abi Usaybi'a wrote about him in his biographical encyclopedia, "Hasdai b.
 Isaac was among the foremost Jewish scholars versed in their law.
 He opened to his co-religionists in Andalusia the gates of knowledge of the religious law, of chronology, etc. Before his time they had to apply to the Jews of Baghdad on legal questions, and on matters referring to the calendar and the dates of the festivals" (ed.
 Müller, ii.
 50).

 Hasdai marks the beginning of the florescence of Andalusi Jewish culture and the rise of poetry and the study of Hebrew grammar.
 Himself a scholar, he encouraged scholarship among his coreligionists by the purchase of Hebrew books, which he imported from the East, and by supporting Jewish scholars whom he gathered about him.
 Among the latter was Menahem ben Saruq of Tortosa, the protégé of Hasdai's father, as well as Dunash ben Labrat, both of whom addressed poems to their patron.
 Dunash, however, prejudiced Hasdai to such a degree against Menahem that Hasdai caused Menahem to be maltreated.

 Personal life

 There is no record of Shaprut having a wife.
-The family came from either Byzantium or Armenia (now Turkey or Armenia) that has the surname Chiprut claims descent from Hasdai.
+The family came from either Byzantium or Armenia (now Turkey or Armenia) and many that have the surname Chiprut claim descent from Hasdai.